 No. Only individuals (i.e. natural persons) can use the main home non-notifiable reason.

 No. Offshore persons are not exempt from providing tax information.
 A definition of an offshore person is provided in Section 3 of the Tax Administration Act 1994.

 If you file a tax return overseas, you’ll need to provide the TIN for that jurisdiction – even if you live in New Zealand – unless you’re buying or selling your main home.

 If you’re a tax resident overseas, you must provide all relevant TINs from each jurisdiction where you’re a tax resident.

-Only provide the numbers where you pay tax, not historic numbers – eg if you have a TIN from your OE, but are no longer tax resident in that country, don’t provide it.
+Only provide the numbers where you pay tax, not historic numbers.
+For example, if you have a TIN from working during your OE, but are no longer tax resident in that country, don’t provide it.